fireblocks/fireblocks-agent/README.md

 - Build and run example customer server docker `npm run start:example-server`
 - Copy `.env.prod` and name it `.env.{env}` for example `.env.dev9`
 - Edit your newly created `.env.{env}` file with the right config
-- Start hsm agent with your desired env i.e `npm run start --env=dev9`
+- Start fireblocks agent with your desired env i.e `npm run start --env=dev9`

-### HSM-Agent environment parameters
+### fireblocks agent environment parameters
-The HSM-Agent expect a configuration file (for production it's called `.env.prod`) with several parameters:
+The fireblocks agent expect a configuration file (for production it's called `.env.prod`) with several parameters:
 * `MOBILE_GATEWAY_URL` - In production this value should be `https://mobile-api.fireblocks.io`
 * `CUSTOMER_SERVER_URL` - The client's custom server url
 * `CUSTOMER_SERVER_PULL_CADENCE` - Cadence of pulling messages status
-* `CUSTOMER_SERVER_AUTHORIZATION` - If exists, the HSM-Agent will send its value on the `Authorization` header for each request.
-The client can use it for authorizing the HSM-Agent or keep track on which agent is calling it
+* `CUSTOMER_SERVER_AUTHORIZATION` - If exists, the fireblocks agent will send its value on the `Authorization` header for each request.
+The client can use it for authorizing the fireblocks agent or keep track on which agent is calling it

 # Fireblocks External Keys Workspace